Equinor

 Equinor ASA (formerly Statoil and StatoilHydro) is a Norwegian multinational energy company headquartered in Stavanger, Norway.
 It is primarily a petroleum company operating in 36 countries with additional investments in renewable energy and lithium mining.
 In the 2020 Forbes Global 2000, Equinor was ranked as the 169th-largest public company in the world.
 In 2023, the company was ranked 52nd in the same list.
 As of 2021, the company has 21,126 employees.

 The current company was formed by the 2007 merger of Statoil with the oil and gas division of Norsk Hydro.
 As of 2017, the Government of Norway is the largest shareholder with 67% of the shares, while the rest is public stock.
 The ownership interest is managed by the Norwegian Ministry of Petroleum and Energy.
 The company is headquartered and led from Stavanger, while most of their international operations are currently led from Fornebu, outside Oslo.

+Statoil was responsible for 0.52% of global industrial greenhouse gas emissions from 1988 to 2015.
+According to Carbon Majors, Equinor was responsible for 8.33 million tonnes of CO2 emissions in the period from 1971 to 2024.

 The name Equinor was adopted in 2018 and is formed by combining equi, the root for words such as equity, equality, and equilibrium, and nor, indicating that the company is of Norwegian origin.
-The Norwegian meaning of the former name Statoil is 'state oil', indicating that the oil company is state-owned.
+The former name Statoil means 'state oil' in Norwegian, indicating that the company was state-owned.